Skip to content

 Building the libraries

-Several libraries provided along with MPTRAC can be compiled and installed by running a build script:
+MPTRAC includes several libraries that can be compiled and installed using a build script:

-Change to the source directory and edit the Makefile according to your needs.
+Navigate to the source directory and adjust the Makefile as needed:

 emacs Makefile

-In particular, you might want to edit the LIBDIR and INCDIR paths to point to the directories where GSL, netCDF, and other libraries are located on your system.
+• Edit the LIBDIR and INCDIR paths to point to the directories where the GSL, netCDF, and other required libraries are located on your system.

 make check